microsoft/industry/telco/docs/telco-networking.md

 ## Design Considerations

 - Customers in the Telco industry have an on-premises network where both, internal IT systems as well as telco-specific workloads (such as SBC) are deployed in infrastructure such as bare metal, hardware virtualization (such as VMware or Hyper-V) or private clouds (such as OpenStack or Azure Stack).
 - On-premises networks for telco customers have a high level of isolation across multiple VRFs for scenarios such as overlapping IP address space, workload isolation, avoid network contention across services among others.
 Typical VRFs seen in the Telco industry include:
   - Access
   - Core
   - Operations and Management
   - Media
   - Signaling
   - Internet
-  - Others

 - Many telco workloads in on-premises network require communication across two or more of such VRFs, and would require similar isolation when such applications are deployed in Azure.
 - Azure provides a flat layer-3 network, and hence does not offer a native solution to extend VRFs into virtual networks.
 However, it is possible to use any of the following approaches by using native Azure technologies:
   - Map a VRF to an ExpressRoute circuit.
   - Map VRFs by using multiple IPSec tunnels
 - As an alternative, customers can use a network overlay (such as VXLAN) over ExpressRoute Private Peering to map on-premises VRF isolation to the Azure VNet.

-- Work in progress
+- **_Work in progress_**

 ## Design Recommendations

-- As first approach, evaluate whether is possible to consolidate multiple VRFs over a single (or a small set of) ExpressRoute circuit(s).
+- Evaluate whether is possible to consolidate multiple VRFs over a single (or a small set of) ExpressRoute circuit(s).
 In this way, a network topology based on hub and spoke architecture or Azure Virtual WAN as recommended in Cloud Adoption Framework would be sufficient without the added complexity.

-- If is not possible to consolidate multiple VRFs into a single (or a small set of) ExpressRoute circuit(s), evaluate which of the following alternatives would be suitable for your environment to map multiple VRFs to Azure:
+- If is not possible to consolidate multiple VRFs into a single (or a small set of) ExpressRoute circuit(s), evaluate which of the following alternatives would be suitable for your environment to connect multiple on-premises VRFs to Azure:

 ### Multiple ExpressRoute Circuits